Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 See Sin, Repentance, and Salvation on THIS page.

-Celebrity Pastors With Deep Pockets, and Very Shallow Theology - American 'Capitalism' at Its Worst
+Celebrity Pastors With Deep Pockets, and Very Shallow Theology - A Full Blown Descent Into American 'Capitalism'

 "I know that after my departure savage wolves will come in among you, not sparing the flock; and from among your own selves men will arise, speaking perverse things, to draw away the disciples after them.
 (Acts 20:29-30 NASB)